Mining Task Force

 - Promote cost effective, evidence-based, transparent and objective-based measures which improve the efficiency in the regulation of the minerals industry to contribute to economic, environment and social development outcomes.

 - Encourage, support and promote initiatives by the minerals and metals industry and stakeholders that contribute to national and international sustainable development goals.

 - Support capacity building activities for sustainable development so that all APEC Economies are able to maximize the benefits and minimize the impacts from minerals resource development.

-The 5th and latest Meeting of APEC Ministers Responsible for Mining was held June 27-28, 2014 in Beijing, China.
-The Ministers issued a Joint Statement that described actions to achieve sustainable development in the mining sector and instructed the Mining Task Force to formulate and implement an Action Plan.
-The Statement outlined actions in the following three main areas:
+The 5th Meeting of APEC Ministers Responsible for Mining was held 27-28 June 2014 in Beijing, China.
+The ministers issued a joint statement that described actions to achieve sustainable development in the mining sector and instructed the Mining Task Force to formulate and implement an action plan.
+The statement outlined actions in the following three main areas of focus:

 - Closer Cooperation of the Mining Sector in the Asia Pacific Region